ReactiveX/RxGo/README.md

 2
 ```

-In the latter case, the stream observation is reproducible.
+In the case of a hot observable created with `FromFuncs`, the stream is reproducible.
+Depending on our use case, we may favour one or the other approach.

 ### Backpressure

 There is another operator called `FromEventSource` that creates an Observable from a channel.
-The difference between `FromChannel` is that as soon as the Observable is created, it starts to emit items regardless if there is an observer.
-As a result, the items emitted by an observable if there is no observer are lost (with `FromChannel` they are buffered).
+The difference between `FromChannel` operator is that as soon as the Observable is created, it starts to emit items regardless if there is an Observer or not.
+Hence, the items emitted by an Observable without Observer(s) are lost (whilst they are buffered with `FromChannel` operator).

 An use case for `FromEventSource` could be for example telemetry.
 We might not be interested in all the data produced from the very beginning of a stream.
 Only the data since we started to observe it.